Is The Cribwolf Foundation a registered charity?

 For more information, please visit our MURB page.

 If you have been looking for the right opportunity to share your time and talents, and to get involved in a way that will directly benefit your community, we would love for you to join us as a volunteer!
 For more information, please visit our Volunteer page.

-In addition to volunteering, one of the best ways to help us is to raise awareness in your communities about the housing crisis, The Cribwolf Foundation, our MURB plan, and EQL.
+In addition to volunteering, one of the best ways to help us is to raise awareness in your communities about the housing crisis, The Cribwolf Foundation, and our MURB plan.
 We need you to help spread the word by:

 - Sharing this website and the information in it with others;

-- Including those with special needs in your conversations, in your communities, and in your lives; and
+- Including those with special needs in your conversations, in your communities, and in your lives.

 How can you get in touch with us?

 The Cribwolf Foundation can be reached by phone, email, mail, or through our online form.
 For this information, please visit our Contacts page.